Kissing numbers and the centered maximal operator: Definitions and general results

 \section{Definitions and general results}

-We will use $B^{o}(x,r) := \{y\in X: d(x,y) < r\}$ to denote open balls, and $B^{cl}(x,r) := \{y\in X: d(x,y) \le r\}$ to refer to metrically closed balls (``closed ball" will always be understood in the metric, not the topological sense).
+We will use $B^{o}(x,r) := \{y\in X: d(x,y) < r\}$ to denote metrically open balls, and $B^{cl}(x,r) := \{y\in X: d(x,y) \le r\}$ to refer to metrically closed balls; open and closed will always be understood in the metric (not the topological) sense.
 If we do not want to specify whether balls are open or closed, we write $B(x,r)$.
-But when we utilize $B(x,r)$, we assume that all balls are of the same kind, i.e., all open or all closed.
-Also, whenever we speak of a ball $B$, we assume that a suitable center $x$ and a suitable radius $r$ have been chosen, so $B = B(x, r)$ (recall that in general neither centers nor radii are unique).
+But when we utilize $B(x,r)$, all balls are taken to be of the same kind, i.e., all open or all closed.
+Also, whenever we speak of balls, we assume that suitable centers and radii have been chosen (recall that in general neither centers nor radii are unique).

 \begin{definition} Let $(X, d)$ be a metric space.
 A Borel measure $\mu$ on $X$ is {\em $\tau$-additive} or {\em $\tau$-smooth}, if for every collection $\{O_\alpha : \alpha \in \Lambda\}$ of open sets, we have